 Here we are dealing with what is traditionally considered a law of physics rather than a purely scientific theory, and thus some more easily confuse the model with reality.
-It is very common to encounter the reflex to say that it is the first that is true, and the second isn't because gravity obviously causes objects to fall.
+It is common to say that it is the first that is true, and the second isn't because obviously it is gravity that causes objects to fall.
 However, here as well, only the second one can be sustained.
 It is knowledge of objects falling that caused Newton to produce the model of gravity as a scientific theory.
 Gravity may appear as logically equivalent to the sum-total of all falling objects; but nature is not gravity, rather nature is the sum-total of all falling objects.